run-house/funhouse/aws_lambda_integration/README.md

 python summarization_hf_to_lambda.py
 ```

 Please note that these examples are two stand-alone examples, and are not depending on one another.
-Meaning, there is
+There is
 no particular order in which the examples should be run.
+Moreover, you might run only one of the examples, if you wish
+to do so.

 The examples can be run from any IDE or python environment.